Freakily Asked Questions

 PDFs are delivered directly via email once you pay and check out.
 Downloads are limited, so PLEASE download and save each PDF to your computer, otherwise I end up spending all my time re-sending orders.
 Ack!

 Both kits have a full-color pattern, instructions, thread and material.
-The Deluxe Kit also includes a wooden hoop and two needles.
+The Deluxe Kit also includes a 5" wooden hoop and two needles.
 The material is 14-count silver-grade white Charles Craft, which I have professionally die-cut with zig-zag edges to prevent messy fraying.
 The thread is DMC six-strand cotton (so you can easily find the colors at any craft store) and the needles are size 24 tapestry.
-In 2012, we switched from clumsy, hard-to-print and shop-fragile paper envelopes to poly bags, but not just any poly bags.
-Ours are made from plants, compostable and biodegradable; they contain a minimum of 60% post industrial recycled material.
-So, they're not hate-able.
-See images at left.
+In 2012, we switched from clumsy, hard-to-print and shop-fragile paper envelopes to poly bags, so they wear better in stores and you can reseal your work in them to keep things clean.

 I'm buying this as a gift and I have no idea what to choose... help!